The

 a tourist sightseeing helicopter from Col des Mosses came over the ridge with

-a horrible great roar and clatter and regressed both of them to infancy.
+a horrible great clatter and regressed both of them to infancy.
 The helicopter

 returned regularly every ten minutes and Prof Ware stood upon the summit ridge